Project

 In that case, yes, a tool like Modulation could be used to completely isolate private copies of Molinillo, without contaminating the global namespace.

-Updated by chocolateboy (Chocolate Boy) almost 5 years ago
+Updated by chocolateboy (Chocolate Boy) over 5 years ago

 I like this idea (and the other suggestions and implementations).
 I proposed something similar for Crystal a while back here.